Posted on

 Do you need special pots for electric stoves?

 Not necessarily.
 Just ensure the pans have flat bottoms that sit evenly on the stove.
-Also, they’re durable, won’t easily warp, and conduct heat quickly and evenly.
+Also, they should be durable, won’t easily warp, and conduct heat quickly and evenly.

 Can you use cast iron on electric stoves?

-Yes, cast iron is safe to use on coil-top electric stoves.
+Yes, cast iron is safe to use on electric stoves.
 It does heat slowly, however, so you’ll need to adjust cooking times to let the pan preheat.
-Avoid raw cast iron on glass top stoves as its texture can scratch the surface.
-It’s also heavy, so be gentle when setting it down.
+But, use caution with bare cast iron on smooth top stoves, as its texture can scratch the surface.
+Smooth enameled iron is best for glass tops.
+Both are heavy, however, so be gentle when setting them down.

 What should you not use on a glass top stove?

 The best pots and pans for glass top stoves must be free from rough textures.
-Avoid raw cast iron and stoneware as they scratch the cooktop easily.
-Enameled cast iron makes the best pans for glass cooktops, as they’re smooth and non-scratch.
-Yet, enameled iron is still heavy, so be careful not to crack the glass.
+Avoid bare cast iron, unglazed stoneware, and any other textured pan, as they scratch the cooktop easily.

 Can you use aluminum pots on electric stoves?